Protecting the Protected Group: Circumventing Harmful Fairness: Unawareness Can Harm Both Groups and the Bank

-In this subsection give an introductory to the most influential mathematical concepts of fairness from the literature, which aim to prevent discrimination.
-Importantly, observe that these fairness concepts impose constraints on the policy of the bank without explicitly considering the welfare of the borrowers.
-We shall revisit these concepts in Section \ref{sect_GE} under our utilitarian approach.

-\paragraph{Unawareness} One of the most intuitive concepts is \emph{Unawareness}: to deliver a ``fair'' outcome to both groups $A=0$ and $A=1$, the classifier $c$ must ignore the protected attribute $A$.
-Formally, a classifier $c$ satisfies unawareness if $c(x,0)=c(x,1)$ for all $x\in \X$.
+\emph{Unawareness} is perhaps the most intuitive fairness criterion.
+A classifier $c$ satisfies unawareness if $c(x,0)=c(x,1)$ for all $x\in \X$.
+Informally, to deliver a ``fair'' outcome to both groups $A=0$ and $A=1$, the classifier $c$ must ignore the protected attribute $A$.

-This, at first glance, natural idea is not innocuous: $X$ and $A$ can be dependent and thus information contained in $X$ can be used as a proxy for $A$, driving the disadvantaged group even worse off, see~\cite{doleac2016does}.
-Despite its flaws, unawareness is promoted by layers in labor market, insurance market\footnote{By the decision of the Court of Justice of the European Union, insurance premiums must be determined in a gender-blind way starting from December 2012.
-This initiative eventually increased the gap between premiums paid by females and males~\cite{collinson2017}.}, and also by GDPR.\footnote{The General Data Protection Regulation is a law adopted by European Union in 2016 that regulates data protection and privacy.}
+This natural idea is not innocuous: $X$ and $A$ can be dependent and thus information contained in $X$ can be used as a proxy for $A$, making the disadvantaged group even worse off; see~\citet{doleac2016does}.
+Despite its flaws, unawareness is promoted by layers in the labor market, insurance market\footnote{By the decision of the Court of Justice of the European Union, insurance premiums must be determined in a gender-blind way starting from December 2012.
+This initiative eventually increased the gap between premiums paid by females and males~\cite{collinson2017}.}, and also by GDPR.\footnote{The General Data Protection Regulation is a law adopted by the European Union in 2016 that regulates data protection and privacy.}